Georgesville, Ohio: History

-Situated across the Big Darby from Georgesville, on the eastern bank below the confluence, the O.C.
-Voss site includes a Fort Ancient village and ceremonial mound.
+The confluence of the Big and Little Darby Creeks seen the presence of Native Americans for thousands of years.
+This presence is documented at the O.C.
+Voss site that includes a Fort Ancient village and ceremonial mound.
 The reconstructed mound is located along the Ancient Trail in Battelle Darby Creek Park.

-In 1797, Georgesville was founded as Central Ohio's first permanent white settlement (the same year as Franklinton).
+In 1797, Georgesville was founded as Central Ohio's first permanent European settlement (the same year as Franklinton).
 The town was originally situated on the eastern bank of Big Darby, now the site of Oak Grove Cemetery.
 A railway station was built on the western bank of Big Darby, and Georgesville occupies this west bank site today, although the railway station is long gone.
-A minor debate exists as to which white settlement, Georgesville or Franklinton, was first laid down In the region.
-What is not disputed is that Native Americans such as the Shawnee Tribe were long established in the Scioto River valley and adjoining high bank areas before white settlers moved to the area.
+A minor debate exists as to which European settlement, Georgesville or Franklinton (later Columbus) was first laid down in the area later known as the State of Ohio.
+What is not disputed is that Native Americans such as the Shawnee Tribe were long established in the Scioto River valley and adjoining high bank areas before European settlers moved to the area.

 The rail line is still active with service to the grain silos in the nearby village of Lilly Chapel.
 Outside seasonal transport of farm products the line has seen use as storage for surplus rail cars.
-The line is known as CAMY on the Ohio Rail Map.
+The rail line is listed as CAMY on the Ohio Rail Map.
 This rail line ends just west of Lilly Chapel although its abandoned right-of-way continues west to London, Ohio.

 The current rail line towers over the Darby Creek just south of the Confluence.
 The current rail bridge is partially built on the foundations of a former rail bridge with unused foundation pillars remaining.
 The current bridge is a steel beam construction.